 China is beginning to take a tougher stance on its environmental issues.
 Towards the end of last year, COP21 and Chinese urban air pollution dominated the news, but as unilateral agreements were agreed for the first time and pollution levels prompted the highest-level warnings in the Chinese Capital, in the final month of 2015 a far less publicized piece of legislation was passed aimed at stemming pollution from the shipping industry as the Ministry of Transport launched “The Pearl River Delta, Yangtze River Delta, the Bohai Rim (Beijing, Tianjin) waters ships Emission Control Area Implementation Plan.”

-This plan, that took effect on 1st January this year, draws up a number of articles that implement tighter measures on shipping tanker emissions in and around the port regions of Shanghai, Beijing, Tianjin and Guangzhou.
-These emissions have been under heavy scrutiny for some years with other countries such as the US and UK taking action to reduce their marine pollution – specifically through sulphur content reductions in fuel.
+This plan, that took effect on 1st January this year, draws up a number of articles that implement tighter measures on shipping tanker emissions in and around the port regions of Shanghai, Beijing, Tianjin, and Guangzhou.
+These emissions have been under heavy scrutiny for some years with other countries such as the US and UK taking action to reduce their marine pollution – specifically through sulfur content reductions in fuel.
 The above plan looks to address this exact issue, for the first time setting low emission zones in and around Chinese ports.

 China’s Low Emission Zones

 Within the plan, it is stated that from 1st January 2016 all ships “with the appropriate capabilities” should reduce their sulfur fuel content to ≤0.5% within a 12-mile coastal buffer (see above).
 These regulations will become incrementally tighter until 1st January 2019 when “all boats within the area” are required to run on the fuel of ≤0.5%.
 However, the language in article 6 of the plan implies that sulfur emissions can be “offset” through clean energy use and filter implementation – but to what extent is unclear.